 After my campus ministry days (1978-1999), I worked for 3 years in administration for InterVarsity Christian Fellowship.
 From 2003 to 2009 I served in a large Vineyard Church in Urbana [2,500], working with me, mission and pastoral care.

-For the last 11 years I have directed a ministry to pastors, a small nonprofit called Pastor-to-Pastor Initiatives.
+And now for the last 11 years I have directed a ministry to pastors, a small nonprofit called Pastor-to-Pastor Initiatives.
 Mostly I meet with pastors and Christian leaders, encouraging them to stay the course.
 I counsel, mentor, coach, preach in churches, and occasionally serve congregations as their interim pastor.
 This ministry a good fit for me.
 I have had the honor of serving more than 200 pastors.
 Jennifer and I have led about 20 marriage retreats specifically geared toward pastors.
 I lead seminars for pastors called, “Discovering an emotionally healthy ministry,” and I lead a seminar for churches called, “Grieving in a Forward Direction.”

 Jennifer and I like to hike together.
 We both like to read.
 Jennifer loves to cook, and I write a Sunday religion column for the Champaign-Urbana, IL, News-Gazette.